DHTMLX/gantt-docs/data/api/gantt_getcolumnindex.md

 	returns the index of the column by its name

 @params:
-- name		string			the name of the column
+- name		string | number			the name of the column
 * excludeHidden		boolean			skips indexes of the hidden columns

 @returns: